osaf96/interview-prep/_website/docs-static/about/about.md

 title: About
 ---
 ### About the Notes
->Each note will provide a summary of the most important points regarding the topic.
-This is useful for getting a higher-level understanding or refreshing your memory.
-If you want more details, you can use the resources at the end of the note as a curated list of resources.
+✅Each note will provide a summary of the most important points related to the topic.
+✅This is useful for getting a higher-level understanding or refreshing your memory.
+✅If you want more details, you can use the resources at the end of the note as a curated list of resources.

 ### About the Author
-Have an experience with programming and system designs for about more than 7 years.
-Love talking to Clients on a daily basis.
-Love talking new Open Source Technologies & UI Designs.
+✅Experience with Programming and System Designs : 6+ Years ✅Love talking new Open Source Technologies & UI Designs.

 #### Experience with technologies and tools below
 ![angularjs](_img/about/angularjs.svg)